Best Nespresso Pods & Capsules in 2022

 Best Nespresso Pods & Capsules (Reviewed)

-The beans for this Nespresso Pod or Capsule are slow-roasted to bring out the flavor of this blend — since it’s a combination of Arabicas from Columbia and Brazil, along with Eastern Africa, this is the kind of half-shot that can really get your taste buds a-thinkin’.
+The beans for this Nespresso Pod or Capsule are slow-roasted to bring out the flavor of this blend — since it’s a combination of Arabicas from Colombia and Brazil, along with Eastern Africa, this is the kind of half-shot that can really get your taste buds a-thinkin’.

 Citrusy, chocolatey, fruity, and intense, your tongue will be debating over which flavor to highlight first, second, third, and last.